gumaerc-testorg/21g.501-fall-2019/content/pages/in-class-activities-assignments-and-quizzes.md

 47
 {{< tdclose >}}
 {{< tdopen >}}
 Review Grammatical Patterns and Vocabulary in Lesson 1–6 (The focus will be on Lessons 4–6).
-Read the Interview Study Guide, provided in the [Interview Tests]({{< baseurl >}}/pages/interview-tests) section, very carefully and practice speaking with your classmate(s).
+Read the Interview Study Guide, provided in the {{% resource_link 09072135-f776-5beb-c2ef-ad51c0c3180c "Interview Tests" %}} section, very carefully and practice speaking with your classmate(s).
 {{< tdclose >}}
 {{< tdopen >}}